alifesoftware/recyclerviewhelper/README.md

 <br/>

-> Note: Development for pr-androidx version of this library has stopped.
+> Note: Development for pre-androidx version of this library has stopped.
 If you are looking for [pre-androidx version, then checkout this branch.](https://github.com/nisrulz/recyclerviewhelper/tree/archive/pre-androidx)
+> Library is compatible with AndroidX version only.

 # Integration
 RecyclerViewHelper is available in the Jcenter, so getting it as simple as adding it as a dependency